JuanCRueda/AptaDesign/README.md

 For the options not marked as required, if no value is provided, the default value will be used.

-Important: non-numerical values: For the options that require non-numerical values, input them between single quotes (```'```)
+**Important**: non-numerical values: For the options that require non-numerical values, input them between single quotes (```'```)

-Important: paths: Input the paths using double slashes (```\\```) instead of single (```\```)
+**Important**: paths: Input the paths using double slashes (```\\```) instead of single (```\```)

 Options for the function mode
-fasta_file:(required) The path to the fasta or fastq file containing the sequences from which the algorithm will extract the motifs.
+- fasta_file:(required) The path to the fasta or fastq file containing the sequences from which the algorithm will extract the motifs.
-n_conserved_seqs: The number of motifs to be used for the evaluation. (default: 8) Hybridation_target:(optional) The sequence of a hybridation oligonucleotide target if desired.
+- n_conserved_seqs: The number of motifs to be used for the evaluation. (default: 8)
+- Hybridation_target:(optional) The sequence of a hybridation oligonucleotide target if desired.
-n_pool: Number of sequences to generate per cycle. (default: 100)
+- n_pool: Number of sequences to generate per cycle. (default: 100)
-n_gen: Number of cycles to simulate. (default: 1000)
+- n_gen: Number of cycles to simulate. (default: 1000)
-n_candidates: Number of sequences to select after each cycle. (default: 10)
+- n_candidates: Number of sequences to select after each cycle. (default: 10)
-min_length: Minimum length of the apatmers. (default: 10)
+- min_length: Minimum length of the apatmers. (default: 10)
-hyperdiverse_generations: Number of subgenerations per hyperdiverse period. (default: 3)
+- hyperdiverse_generations: Number of subgenerations per hyperdiverse period. (default: 3)
-max_consecutive_hyperdiverse: Maximum number of consicutive hyperdiverse periods. (default: 10)
+- max_consecutive_hyperdiverse: Maximum number of consicutive hyperdiverse periods. (default: 10)
-max_consecutive_score: Maximum number of consecutive generations without score improvement before stopping the program. (default: 10)
+- max_consecutive_score: Maximum number of consecutive generations without score improvement before stopping the program. (default: 10)
-visualize: ('T'/'F') Generate graphs for the project. (default: 'True')
+- visualize: ('T'/'F') Generate graphs for the project. (default: 'True')
-break_score: Minimum score that will cause the program to stop. (default: 0.99) output_path:(required) Path to save the output of the project. output_name:(required) Name of the project.
+- break_score: Minimum score that will cause the program to stop. (default: 0.99)
+- output_path:(required) Path to save the output of the project.
+- output_name:(required) Name of the project.

 #### 2.3.
 Output
 After the succeful run of the algorithm, a folder with the name of the project is created on the given output directory.
 This folder contains the following files

-A log file: Containing messages generated during the execution with timestamps.
+- A log file: Containing messages generated during the execution with timestamps.
-A png image: A graph of each generation vs. maximum score acgieved.
+- A png image: A graph of each generation vs. maximum score acgieved.
-A xlsx file: Containing the final selected candidates, their score and the values used for the calculation of the score
+- A xlsx file: Containing the final selected candidates, their score and the values used for the calculation of the score

 Please consult the software's documentation for more information: https://juancrueda.github.io/AptaDesign/documentation/index.html